storesafe/cordova-sqlcipher-adapter/README.md

 ## Status

-- _Windows platform support is now disabled in this plugin version.
-Windows platform support is no longer tested and may be removed in the near future.
-Ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63)_
+- _Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed (ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63)).
+For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library ref: [litehelpers/Cordova-sqlcipher-adapter#30](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/30)_
 - Alpha version, with previous version of SQLCipher (will upgrade to SQLCipher 3.4.2 / 3.5.8 along with other fixes as discussed in <https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/62>)
-  - SQLCipher `3.4.1` for iOS/macOS/Windows
+  - SQLCipher `3.4.1` for iOS/macOS~~/Windows~~
   - SQLCipher `3.5.6` for Android built from [brodybits / android-database-sqlcipher-build-fix](https://github.com/brodybits/android-database-sqlcipher-build-fix), now with 64-bit CPU support
   - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 in unencrypted databases ref: <http://sqlite.org/pgszchng2016.html>
   - with OpenSSL libcrypto for Android
   - using CommonCrypto framework for iOS/macOS
-  - with ~~LibTomCrypt (1.17) embedded~~ _(NO ENCRYPTION ENABLED)_ for Windows
+  - _NO ENCRYPTION ENABLED (completely removed)_ for Windows
   - for future consideration: embed OpenSSL libcrypto for all target platforms
 - This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
 - This plugin will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers / Cordova-sqlcipher-adapter/issues/64](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/64) and [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).